An Android UI testing framework and process is a crucial part of app development and necessary to produce high-quality applications in due time.

 - When doing Load Testing: where we want to test how the app handles different stages of load such as data traffic, location and slower mobile network speeds.

 Although Appium is a cross-platform tool, we will be discussing its applicability with Android here.
-It uses either UIAutomater or Instrumentation for Android, and these frameworks are used under Selenium WebDriver, which gives developers that the luxury of being able to use several languages.
+It uses either UIAutomater or Instrumentation for Android, and these frameworks are used under Selenium WebDriver, which gives developers the luxury of being able to use several languages.